OndraZizka/csv-cruncher/README.md

 ##### Pre-processing

+ * --ignoreLinesMatching=<regEx>
+    Ignore lines matching given regular expression.

  * --ignoreFirstLines[=<number>]
-    Ignore first N lines; the first is considered a header with column names.
+    Ignore first `number` lines; the first is considered a header with column names.
+    This counts regardless of `ignoreLineRegex`.

  * `--combineInputs\[=concat|intersect|substract]`
     Combine the input files into one file, optionally computing an intersection or substracting one from another.